tuxninja/runner/README.md

 ###Runner
-Runner is a simple command line utility with these features:
+> Runner is a simple command line SSH utility that has the following features & capabilites:
 * Provides multi-threaded SSH capabilities (-t)
 * Allows for custom hosts files (-hf)
 * Accepts regular expressions for filtering host selections. (-r '^example')